-CONFORMING AMENDMENT OF CIVIL CODE
+CONFORMING AMENDMENT OF CIVIL CODE SECTION 3308

-SECTION 3308
+3308. (a) The-parties-to-any-lease-of-real-or-personal property-may-agree-therein-that-if-such Unless the lease otherwise provides, if a lease shall-be of personal property is terminated by the lessor by reason of any breach thereof by the lessee, the lessor shall thereupon be entitled to recover from the lessee :

-3308. (a) The parties to any lages of real or personal property may agree therein that it such Unless the lease otherwise provides, if a lease shall be of personal property is terminated by the lessor by reason of any breach thereof by the lessee, the lessor shall thereupon be entitled to recover from the lessee :
+(1) The unpaid rent, including charges equivalent to rent, which had been earned at the time of termination;

-(1) The amount of the unpaid rent, including charges equivalent to rent, which had been carned but had not been paid at the time the lease terminates;
+(2) The the worth at the time of such-termination, judgment of the excess,-if-any,-of-the amount of by which the unpaid rent, and including charges equivalent to rent, reserved-in-the-lease for the balance of the stated term or-any-shorter-period-of-time over-the-then-reasonable-rental-value-of-the-premises-for-thesame-period after termination exceeds the amount of rental loss that the lessee proves could have been or could be reasonably avoided; and

-(2) The the worth at the time of such-termination, judgment of the excess,-if-any,-of-the amount of by which the unpaid rent , and including charges equivalent to rent , reserved-in-the lease-for-the-balance-of-the-stated-term-or-any-shorter-period of-time-over-the-then-reasonable-pertal-value-of-the-premises for the same-period which had not been earned at the time the lease terminated exceeds the amount of rental loss that the lessee proves could have been or could be reasonably avoided; and
+(3) Any other amount necessary to compensate the lessor for all the detriment proximately caused by the lessee's failure to perform his obligations under the lease or which in the ordinary course of things would be likely to result therefrom..

-(3) Any other damages necessary to compensate the lessor for all the detriment proximately caused by the lessee's failure to perform his obligations under the lease or which in the ordinary course of things would be likely to result therefrom .
+The-rights-of-the-lessor-under-such-agreement-shall-be cumulative-to-all .

-The-rightr-of-the-lesser-under such-agreement-shall-be comulative-to-all to the leaser him by law or by the terms of the lease .; provided, however, that the election of the lease .; exercise the remedy hereinabors permitted shall be binding upon him and exclude recourse thereafter to any other remedy for restal or charges equivalent to rental or damages for breach of the esvenant to pay such rest or charges accruing subsequent to the time of such termination.
-The parties to such lease may further agree therein that unless the remedy provided by this section is exercised by the leaser within a specified time the right thereto shall be barred.
+(b) Nothing in this section precludes the lessor from resorting to any other rights or remedies now or hereafter given to the-lesser him by law or by the terms of the lease . ; provided;-however;-that-the-election-of-the-lessor-to exercise-the-remedy-hereinabove-permitted-shall-be-binding upon-him-and-exclude-recourse-thereafter-to-any-other-remedy for-rental-or-charges-equivalent-to-rental-or-damages-for breach-of-the-covenant-to-pay-such-rent-or-charges-accruing subsequent-to-the-time-of-such-termination;--The-partics-to-such lease may-further agree-therein-that-unless-the-remedy-provided by-this-section-is-excreised-by-the-lessor-within-a-specified time-the-right-thereto-shall-be-barred.